Digital quantum simulation of molecular dynamics and control: Numerical illustrations

 \section{Numerical illustrations}

 In this section, we numerically investigate the performance of first-, second-, and fourth-order product formulas towards simulating the controlled dynamics of three model systems.
 For each system, the qubit encoding method used for our numerical analyses is described, with full details of the Hamiltonian and objective function mappings provided in Appendix \ref{Sec:Appendix}.
 We quantify the product formula performance by the Trotter error $\norm{U_{PF(k)}(T,0)-U(T,0)}$ and by the objective function error $|J_{PF(k)}-J|$, where $U(T,0)$ and $J$ denote the time evolution operator and objective function value in the numerically exact limit of $n\rightarrow\infty$, respectively, while $U_{PF(k)}(T,0)$ and $J_{PF(k)}$ are the corresponding values when a $k$-th order product formula is employed.
 In addition, possibilities for extensions towards more complex control applications are discussed for each case.
+We conclude this section with an analysis of the effects of hardware noise on the performance of the algorithm.